mark-yost22/.c-files/README.md

 # casual-c-files
 Some .c files that I've written.
-Ask permission before you edit/download them.
+Ask permission before you pull them.